sifive/Kami/README.md

 The datastructures used to represent Kami kinds, expressions, actions, registers, methods, rules, modules, and traces are all defined in Syntax.v.
-The definitions for these constructors are abstracted with respect to a function (represented by the variable `ty`) that maps Kami kinds onto Gallina and Verilog terms - i.e. the definitions for Kami expressions and actions accepts a parameter function that maps Kami kinds onto Gallina types[^1].
+The definitions for these constructors are parameterized with respect to a function (represented by the variable `ty`) that maps Kami kinds onto either Gallina terms[^1].

+The denotational semantics of Syntax.v defines the non-deterministic behavior of the circuit in Galline.
+Compile.v, on the other hand, generates an AST for a circuit.

-Syntax.v defines a mapping function named `type` that effectively maps the Kami types according to the denotational semantics outlined in Kami:
-A Platform for High-Level Parametric Hardware Specification and Its Modular Verification[^2].
-Compile.v defines an alternative mapping function that leads to a mapping of Kami kinds into Verilog terms.
+Syntax.v defines a mapping function named `type` that effectively maps the Kami types according to the denotational semantics outlined in Kami: A Platform for High-Level Parametric Hardware Specification and Its Modular Verification[^2].

-The denotational semantics defined by Syntax.v effectively duplicates combinatorial circuit elements[^3].
-The semantics defined by Compile.v ensures that shared combinatorial circuit elements are generated once and then linked by wires represented by Verilog variable references.
-It's easier to prove theorems using the denotational semantics defined by Syntax.v, but the circuits modeled by Compile.v are more efficient/less redundant.

-The `ty` parameter represents a function that maps Kami types onto Gallina types.
 In effect, it gives the denotation for Kami Kinds - i.e.  the interpretation of various Kinds as Gallina terms.
 For theorem proving we use the function `type` defined in Syntax.v.
-This function essentially represents the duplication of combinatorial circuits whenever they are referenced.
-This approach simplifies theorem proving, but it would be inefficient to generate Verilog code that contained component duplications.
-The compiler defined in Compile.v uses a different function that generates combinatorial circuits, defines a temporary identifier for these circuits represented as a list of nats, and then generates verilog code that creates the combinatorial circuits once and then connects code that uses them over wires - i.e. the identifiers become Verilog component IDs and mapping generates Verilog variable references.
+The compiler defined in Compile.v uses a different function that generates combinational circuits, defines a temporary identifier for these circuits represented as a list of nats -- a reference to the expression that a particular `let` represents, similar to de-Bruin indices.
+These identifiers become Verilog component IDs and mapping generates Verilog variable references.

 The fundamental relationship within Kami is trace inclusion.
 Given two modules, m and n, we say that m refines n iff every trace produced by m can also be produced by n.
 A trace is a sequence of labels where a label denotes either a rule execution, a method call, or a method execution.
-Trace's summarize the externally visible behavior of a circuit.
+Traces summarize the externally visible behavior of a circuit -- which is the called methods with its argument and return value, and the executed methods with its argument and return value (rule names are omitted when comparing traces).

-Theorem proving in Kami is based on three fundamental theorems: the modular substitution theorem, the inlining theorem, and the simulation theorem (previously referred to as the decomposition theorem).
+Theorem proving in Kami is based on three fundamental theorems: the modular substitution theorem, the inlining theorem, and the simulation theorem.
 These theorems allow us to decompose complex circuits into smaller subcircuits represented by small modules, to prove properties about these modules, to combine these modules into larger composite modules, and to project these properties onto composite modules.

 Representing Circuits
 ---------------------